Vacheron Constantin VS Patek Philippe

 NOTEWORTHY ACHIEVEMENTS: For over 178 years Patek Philippe has been one of the most respected and revered watchmakers in the industry.
 And why wouldn't they be?
 With brag-worthy achievements such as inventing the wristwatch, for example, creating the Patek Philippe Calibre 89 which is one of the world's most complicated wristwatches with 33 complications.
-Patek Philippe has also brought numerous innovations challenging the watchmaking industry with their ingenuity.
+Patek Philippe has also brought numerous innovations challenging the watchmaking industry with its ingenuity.

 BRAND PRESTIGE: There's no arguing that a Patek Philippe watch is bringing a lot of status to the table and is respected everywhere.
 In fact, the Patek Philippe brand is the 3rd most recognized Swiss watch brand in the world with only more affordable mainstream brands such as Rolex and Omega ahead of them.
 So, where would you place Patek Philippe in the grander scheme of things?

 There are many that would boldly declare that Patek Philippe is the "Rolls Royce" of Swiss watches or even call it a "Rich Man's Rolex".
-Patek Philippe's brand value was estimated in 2016 to be at 1,885,000,000 CHF according to Interbrand an agency which measures brand value and recognition of Switzerland's top 50 brands.
+Patek Philippe's brand value was estimated in 2016 to be at 1,885,000,000 CHF according to Interbrand an agency that measures brand value and recognition of Switzerland's top 50 brands.

-WATCH COLLECTIONS: They make highly prestigious watches and are known in the watch collecting communities as one of the "Big Three" watchmakers which is comprised of Patek Philippe, AP, and Vacheron Constantin….and not necessarily in that particular order.
+WATCH COLLECTIONS: They make highly prestigious watches and are known in the watch collecting communities as one of the "Big Three" watchmakers which are comprised of Patek Philippe, AP, and Vacheron Constantin….and not necessarily in that particular order.